 You can’t become a professional graphic designer without building a persuasive body of work first—clients and employers will ask for work samples before deciding to hire you.

 You might be wondering: how can I build a body of work without any real-world experience?
 As a budding graphic designer, you’ll be glad to know there are plenty of options open to you.
-From creating your own self-initiated projects, to offering up your design services to family and friends, start putting your skills into practice and refining your design process.
+From creating your own self-initiated projects, to offering up your design services to family and friends, start putting your graphic design skills into practice and refining your design process.

 "Start accumulating a body of work that directly reflects the graphic design jobs you ideally want to be hired for."